a-p-robinson/photoManagement/README.md

 # Organise-photos

-- Organsie photos in foldes based on date stamps
+- Organsie photos in folders based on date stamps